sfaleron/LazyPrimes/README.rst

 - `Haskell to Python2`_
 - `Original paper`_, with Haskell implementation

 This implementation presents a slightly simplified interface (with input validation) with support for skipping ahead and setting an upper bound.
-Python versions from 2.6 through 3.7 are supported.
+Python versions 2.7 and 3.4 through 3.7 are supported.
 A test suite is included.
+Support for 2.6 and 3.0 though 3.3 is expected, but not verified.

 Pure Python.
 There are `faster ways`_ to do this.